sastofficial/sastofficial.github.io/pages/albums.md

 I have also lisented to Breakcorist00 - Liminal Room but Discogs deleted it from their database so idk when i listened to it.
 I have also listened to Daft Punk - Discovery by watching Interstella 5555.
-I also remember listening to SOPHIE - PRODUCT but i dont know if i ever wrote down when i listened to that,
+I also remember listening to SOPHIE - PRODUCT but i dont know if i ever wrote down when i listened to that, (update: it was on november 9th 2021, ill put it in the list when i know the other dates)